Hey guys, I am going to talk about the five most shocking reasons why older men should quit alcohol today.

 I used to be a respectable person, went to college, you know, was always in great shape, good looking, and here I am pissing myself every night, wetting my bed, I didn’t even have bed sheets on my bed anymore because I pissed my bed every night in a blackout.

 People were beating me up, even my girlfriend beat me up.
 She went to jail.
 And it was pathetic.
 I had empty beer cans all over my car, all over my room, and I hated myself every morning.

 I didn’t want to look in the mirror to brush my teeth because I hated myself.
 I had so much guilt and shame.
 So you have to get to the point where you’re like, enough is enough and you can’t have any what ifs.

 There can’t be any reservations, you have to go all the way and get rid of it.
 You can’t switch to near beer or non alcoholic beer.
 You can’t hang out with the old friends.

-You might have to even leave the town you live in you have to get rid of all the triggers that make you want to drink, it’s life or death, you have to move out of that town, switch friends stay single for two years like I did, and get your stuff together and really start introspecting on your life, start journaling every single day, and every single day that you’re sober, congratulate yourself because you made it.
-I hope this helps, click that subscribe button.
+You might have to even leave the town you live in you have to get rid of all the triggers that make you want to drink, it’s life or death, you have to move out of that town, switch friends stay single for two years like I did, and get your stuff together and really start introspecting on your life, start journaling every single day, and every single day that you are sober, congratulate yourself because you made it.
+I hope this Older Men Should Quit Drinking Alcohol, click that subscribe button.
 I will talk to you soon.